pyeventsourcing/eventsourcing/docs/topics/process.rst

 perhaps be recognised as the "bounded context" pattern.
 Each application can access only the aggregates it has created.
 For example, an ``Order`` aggregate created by the ``Orders`` process is available in neither the repository of ``Reservations`` nor the repository of ``Payments``.
-That is because if an application could directly use the aggregates of another application, processing could produce different results at different times, and in consequence the processing wouldn't be reliable.
+If an application could directly use the aggregates of another application, then processing could produce different results at different times, and in consequence the processing wouldn't be reliable.
 If necessary, a process application could replicate the state of an aggregate within its own context in an application it is following, by projecting its events as they are read from an upstream notification log.

-..
-Except for the definition and implementation of process,
-.. there are no special concepts or components.
-There are only policies and
-.. aggregates and events, and the way they are processed in a process application.
-..
-There isn't a special mechanism that provides reliability despite the rest
-.. of the system, each aggregate is equally capable of functioning as a saga object,
-.. every policy is capable of functioning as a process manager or workflow.
-..
-There doesn't need to be a special mechanism for coding compensating
-.. transactions.
-If required, a failure (e.g. to create a payment) can be
-.. coded as an event that can processed to reverse previous steps (e.g.
-.. to cancel a reservation).

 Single threaded